unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 # Installation, Configuration, and First Start

 Gateway Engine can be installed in several different ways.
 Depending on the target environment, installing via a **build** is preferable to installing from source.
-Whichever method you use it is important to note that if using a non-built version, the **__version__**'s from the Exosite Device API Client (`device-client`) and the `GatewayEngine` module will not be traceable to source code version in git at the time of the build.
-This can make debugging and root-cause analysis difficult if not impossible in field-deployed, production systems.
+Whichever method you use, it is important to note that if using a non-built version, the **__version__**'s from the Exosite Device API Client (`device-client`) and the `GatewayEngine` module will not be traceable to source code version in git at the time of the build.
+This can make debugging and root-cause analysis difficult if not impossible in field-deployed production systems.

 ## From a Release Package